trel/irods_client_rest_cpp_beast/README.md

             // If a change is detected, all connections will be refreshed.
             "refresh_when_resource_changes_detected": true
         },

+        // The maximum number of parallel streams that can be associated to a
+        // single parallel write handle.
+        "max_number_of_parallel_write_streams": 3,

         // The buffer size used for read operations.
         "max_rbuffer_size_in_bytes": 8192,